bmidgley/flamebot/README.md

 Flamebot is a first whack at a coffeescript framework that can be used to build a dynamic state machine to drive a robot.
-It's written as a FirefoxOS application that can run in the simulator or you can use Firefox to load it onto a firefoxOS phone.
+It's written as a FirefoxOS application that can run in the simulator or you can use Firefox to load it onto a FirefoxOS phone.

-It should soon be ready for a refactor as we're still experimenting to see what patterns work when writing for it.
+The sample app included here presents a user interface that lets you drop virtual flags, calibrate the compass, follow the virtual flag path, shoot a picture.
+You see the current state machine expanded to highlight the current state when it's running.
+You can also expand and collapse the hierarchy to see the other states.

 You need to run a coffeescript compiler if you're going to edit the code: coffee -bcw --output . src/